 First, create five columns A:E – (1) Months (2) Decrease (3) Increase (4) Revenue.

-The Start value will be in 3rd row and End in 16th row as shown below.
+The Start value will be in 3rd row and End in the 16th row, as shown below.

-For Decrease column, use the following syntax –
+For the Decrease column, use the following syntax –

 = IF( E4 <=0, -E4, 0) for cell C4 and so on.

-For Increase column, use the following syntax –
+For the Increase column, use the following syntax –

 = IF( E4 >= 0, E4, 0) for cell D4 and so on.

-For Base column, use the following syntax –
+For the Base column, use the following syntax –

 = B3 + D3 – C4 for cell B4 and so on.